Platform-OS/platformos-check-vscode/README.md

 ## Installation

-This VS Code extensions depends on the [platformOS Check][tc] language server.
+This VS Code extension depends on the [platformOS Check][tc] language server.

 -----

 ⚠️ **Warning** Windows support is experimental.
-S

 -----

 ## Configuration

+Optimize your development workflow by configuring the extension settings as follows:

-- `"platformosLiquid.languageServerPath": string`, (optional) a path to the `platformos-check-language-server` executable.
+- `"platformosLiquid.languageServerPath": string`, (optional): Specifies the path to the `platformos-check-language-server` executable.
-- `"platformosLiquid.disableWindowsWarning": boolean`, (default: `false`) When true, platformOS check won't bug you with the Windows warning anymore.
+- `"platformosLiquid.disableWindowsWarning": boolean`, (default: `false`): Set to `true` to disable experimental support warnings for Windows.
-- `"platformosCheck.checkOnOpen": boolean`, (default: `true`) makes it so platformOS check runs on file open.
+- `"platformosCheck.checkOnOpen": boolean`, (default: `true`): Automatically runs checks when a file is opened.
-- `"platformosCheck.checkOnChange": boolean`, (default: `true`) makes it so platformOS check runs on file change.
+- `"platformosCheck.checkOnChange": boolean`, (default: `true`): Automatically runs checks when a file is modified.
-- `"platformosCheck.checkOnSave": boolean`, (default: `true`) makes it so platformOS check runs on file save.
+- `"platformosCheck.checkOnSave": boolean`, (default: `true`): Automatically runs checks when a file is saved.
-- `"platformosCheck.onlySingleFileChecks": boolean`, (default: `true`) makes it so platformOS check only runs single file checks for the files that are open.
+- `"platformosCheck.onlySingleFileChecks": boolean`, (default: `true`): Limits checks to the files currently open.

-  Great for performance if can ignore checks that span multiple files during development and otherwise run full platformOS checks on the CLI or in CI.
+This configuration is great for enhancing performance during development by focusing on single-file checks.
+For comprehensive analysis, consider running full platformOS checks through the command line interface (CLI) or in your continuous integration (CI) environment.

 ## Credits

-Credits to Shopify team, as this extension is based on [theme-check-vscode](https://github.com/Shopify/theme-check-vscode)
+Special thanks to the Shopify team.
+This extension is based on [Shopify's theme-check-vscode](https://github.com/Shopify/theme-check-vscode).

 [tc]: https://github.com/Platform-OS/platformos-lsp